 The island is also popular with young people for hosting psychedelic trance festivals and is frequented by counterculture visitors from Northern Greece.

-For many reasons, Samothrace Island is one of Greece’s best kept secrets, and deserves to be seen by people from around the world for its beautiful scenery and rich culture and history.
+For many reasons, Samothrace is one of Greece’s best-kept secrets and deserves to be seen by people from around the world for its beautiful scenery and rich culture and history.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!